Serenity (Clara): Protests and vandalism

-Soon after it was installed, there was criticism of the sculpture's artistic value.
-Rear Admiral William Wirt Kimball sent a protest letter to the CFA.
+Soon after it was installed, there was criticism of the sculpture's artistic value by some members of the public.
+Rear Admiral William Wirt Kimball sent a protest letter to the CFA chairman.
 The first recorded act of vandalism in Meridian Hill Park took place when hammers were used to leave marks on Serenity.
 In April 1926, someone put paint on the figure's hair and cheeks, ink was splashed on it, and she was partially draped with a piece of cloth.
 In 1932, someone applied makeup to the figure.
 It was during this time a local neighborhood group, the Columbia Heights Citizens' Association (CHCA), requested Serenity be covered or removed.
 The occasional application of makeup continued and park officials would have the sculpture cleaned.
 The CHCA continued its quest to have it removed, taking their complaints to Lieutenant Commander Ulysses S. Grant III, who was serving as director of the Office of Public Buildings and Public Parks of the National Capital at the time.
 Grant informed the CHCA that since Serenity was accepted through an Act of Congress, he had no authority to remove it.
 Grant did note his distaste for Serenity, calling it an "entirely unattractive statue".
 The CHCA appealed to the Federation of Citizens Associations of the District of Columbia, which deferred on the matter.

 In the 1950s, the NPS noted Serenity was the "chief headache" in the annual monument cleaning program.
 Instead of yearly maintenance, the sculpture had to be cleaned more often because of makeup and pencil marks being left on the figure.
 A 1957 article in The Evening Star described the condition of Serenity: "Its nose has been chipped off.
 Its marble lips have been daubed with lipstick and mud.
 Fingers on its right hand have been broken off.
 In its lap lie shards of broken glass from discarded whiskey bottles.
 Its surface is pocketed from a thousand missiles."
 In 1960, a congressional report noted the artworks in Meridian Hill Park had to be cleaned every two weeks to remove makeup and other vandalism.
 The nose, fingers, and toes on Serenity were replaced, costing $500.

 The sculpture's nose and missing teeth were replaced in the 1990s, but by 1998, vandals had removed them.
-In 2001, the NPS suggested Serenity be placed in storage until it could be repaired, but due to its fragile, damaged state, this did not occur.
+In 2001, the NPS considered placing Serenity in storage until it could be repaired, but due to its fragile, damaged state, doing so could result in its destruction.
 Several years later, John Kelly of The Washington Post said Serenity resembled a "weathered sculpture from antiquity".
-In 2013, black paint was splashed onto the sculpture and red paint was used to create a smile similar to the Joker's.
+In 2013, black paint was splashed onto the sculpture and red paint was used to create a smile similar to the one depicted on comic book villain the Joker.
 It was removed shortly after by the NPS.
 Due to its history of repeated damage, Serenity has been described as the "most vandalized memorial" in Washington, D.C.